Blake Taylor

 Prospective buyers will typically be:

 M&A firms and business brokerage firms receive similar types of buyers, but their marketing strategies often differ.
-This is why the cost of marketing the sale of your business can change between business brokers and M&A firms.
+This is one of the reasons that the cost of marketing the sale of your business can change between business brokers and M&A firms.

 There are generally three ways to market a business for sale: